logo for best-norman-rockwell-art.com

 I have seen pristine original copies of this magazine cover sell for big bucks on eBay.
 And to think it only cost fifteen cents originally!
 And it was mint condition then, too.

-The whereabouts of the original oil on canvas painting is unknown.
+The whereabouts of the original oil on canvas painting of the published Before The Shot is unknown, although several studies are in private collections.
+This includes the first version.

-This painting also appears in three Rockwell commentary books.
+This painting also appears in several Rockwell commentary books.
 It appears:

 • on the cover of 50 Norman Rockwell Favorites,